kikosgc/fogos-2-aprs/README.md

 ## 🚒🔥 Introduction<a id='introduction'></a>

-Welcome to **fogos-2-aprs**, a project aimed at gating/forwarding rural fire data to the APRS service.
-This project collects fire data such as location and status from [ANEPC](https://prociv.gov.pt/en/home/) and forwards it to the APRS network, helping enhance situational awareness and emergency response.
+Welcome to **fogos-2-aprs**, a project aimed at gating/forwarding Portuguese rural fire data to the APRS service.
+This project collects fire data such as location and status from [ANEPC, Autoridade Nacional de Emergência e Proteção Civil](https://prociv.gov.pt/en/home/) 🇵🇹 and forwards it to the APRS network, helping enhance situational awareness and emergency response.

 ## ⚙️ How It Works<a id='how-it-works'></a>

-The project utilizes open data from ANEPC to obtain real-time information about rural fires.
+The project utilizes open data from ANEPC 🇵🇹 to obtain real-time information about rural fires.
 This information is then formatted and transmitted via the APRS network.
 APRS is a digital communication protocol used by amateur radio operators to exchange information such as position data, weather reports, and messages.

 ## 🌐 What is APRS?<a id='what-is-aprs'></a>